StineLykkeOlsen/StineLykkeOlsen/README.md

 database editor, senior lecturer in Chinese, German, and Latin, event coordinator, project manager, and technical writer and translator.

-When I am not working as a translator, technical writer, subtitler - and the all-encompassing, full time job as a mom, I practice aikido 🥋, open water swimming :swimmer: and archery :dart:
+When I am not working as a translator, technical writer, subtitler - and the all-encompassing, full time role as a mom, I practice aikido 🥋, open water swimming :swimmer: and archery :dart: